Learning-line-bundle-cohomology/Database/README.md

 [./Genus-4](Genus-4)|A genus four curve with *D_C=(5;-2,-2,-1)*.
 This curve has 14 monomials.
 We compute data for 13 different line bundles.
 [./Genus-5](Genus-5)|A genus five curve with *D_C=(5;-1,-1,-2)*.
 This curve has 16 monomials.
 We compute data for 13 different line bundles.

 Each folder contains a file `CurveData.csv` and subfolders (one for each line bundle).
-Each subfolder will contain a `SummaryOfResults` folder with a file `ResultsWithSplitIntersectionsPlusLocalSections.csv`
+Each subfolder will contain a `SummaryOfResults` folder with a file `ResultsWithSplitIntersectionsPlusLocalSections.csv`.

 ## Structure of CurveData.csv
 Here we explain what the different columns of the `CurveData.csv` file mean: